kalyanand/openbaking-hackathon-rbs-jul2020-nuv/README.md

 locate where package.json is in openbanking-node-sdk folder and do npm install to install dependencies needed by the app server

-we have used express for rest and points request-promise-native primarily for exposing app as rest endpoint and calling uris
+we have used express for rest and points request-promise-native primarily for exposing app as rest endpoint and calling URIs

 ### open banking api sandbox
 we have used following url to get connected to sandbox [https://developer.rbs.useinfinite.io/](https://developer.rbs.useinfinite.io/) On the [dashboard](https://developer.rbs.useinfinite.io/dashboard)